adap/flower/baselines/flwr_baselines/publications/fedavg_mnist/README.md

 # Federated Averaging MNIST

-The following baseline replicates the experiments in *Communication-Efficient Learning of Deep Networks from Decentralized Data*, which was the first paper to propose a federated approach to machine learning and demonstrated the FederatedAveraging algorthim on the MNIST dataset.
+The following baseline replicates the experiments in *Communication-Efficient Learning of Deep Networks from Decentralized Data* (McMahan et al., 2017), which was the first paper to coin the term Federated Learning and to propose the FederatedAveraging algorthim.

 **Paper Abstract:**